The WONDERfools Korean Explained — Superpowers, Y2K Panic, and Small-Town K-Drama Humor (Updated May 2026)

 💬 Meaning: It has an end-of-the-century vibe.

 🌿 Natural nuance: This can describe something chaotic, eerie, retro, exaggerated, or strangely unstable.
-It doesn’t always mean literal apocalypse.
+It does not always mean literal apocalypse.

-The Korean Netflix description’s use of 종말론 and 세기말 carries real weight.
-The series isn’t just saying “the year is 1999.”
-It’s tapping into the cultural mood of 1999: a time when old systems felt like they were ending, new technology felt exciting and frightening, and rumors about disaster could feel strangely believable.
+That is why the Korean description’s use of 종말론 and 세기말 matters.
+The series is not just saying “the year is 1999.”
+It is tapping into the cultural mood of 1999: a time when the old world felt like it was ending, new technology felt exciting and frightening, and rumors about disaster could feel strangely believable.

 A: 왜 다들 그렇게 불안해해? wae dadeul geureoke buranhaehae? — “Why is everyone so anxious?”